 Seeing as it works as a peripheral vasodilator – causes blood vessels to widen near the surface of the body – it has a negative effect on thermoregulation.
 This is particularly visible in cold conditions, where it enhances the loss of precious warmth (4).

 In higher dosages, which, I hope, no one ingests just before or during training or competition, it has a negative effect on balance, reaction time, recognition, memory, and precision of motor skills (1).
 The video at the bottom of this article says it all.

-An almost inevitable hangover day after alcohol enjoyment clearly compromises the performance, more specifically, its aerobic component (9).
+An almost inevitable hangover the day after alcohol enjoyment clearly compromises the performance, more specifically, its aerobic component (9).
 The effect on anaerobic component has not been noticed.
-Mechanisms of negative effect of hangover haven't been thoroughly explained, but they probably include dehydration, the acid-base imbalance, changes in glucose metabolism etc. (10) I wouldn't recommend getting drunk the day (night) before an important competition, especially the one that includes even the smallest component of endurance (aerobic metabolism).
+Mechanisms of negative effect of hangover haven't been thoroughly explained, but they probably include dehydration, the acid-base imbalance, changes in glucose metabolism etc. (10) I wouldn't recommend getting drunk the day (night) before an important competition.

 While negative effects on endurance sports performance have been more or less well documented, most of literature doesn't point out a significant link between acute ingestion of alcohol and anaerobic performance (lifting weights, sprinting...).
 Interestingly enough, these studies, even though they are sparse, have been done while subjects were directly under the influence of alcohol (drunk).
 It would be fun to at least witness these studies, if not be a part of them.

 Someone might get an impression that I advocate the consumption of alcohol among athletes.
 That's not true, of course.
-What I'm trying to do through my work is to demystify certain diet (and sport) habits and point out that things are generally not black and white.
+What I'm trying to do through my work is to demystify certain dietary (and sport) habits and point out that things are generally not so black and white.